hpc-nuist-ap/hpc-nuist-ap.github.io/content/User's Guide/softwares/load/load-2/_index.md

 Python's version is 2.6.8 by default.
 For scientific purpose, it's lack of many packages and out-of-date version.

-We've created our **own Anaconda mirror and two environments (python2.7 and python3.6)**.
+~~We've created our **own Anaconda mirror and two environments (python2.7 and python3.6)**.~~

+Since the tsinghua mirror has been [removed](https://mirror.tuna.tsinghua.edu.cn/news/close-anaconda-service/), we set up the Python environment based on official sources now.

-There're two options for you: use installed environment and create your own python environment.
+There're two options for you to use Python:

+1. Use installed environment;
+2. Create your own Python environment.

 ### Use installed one

 - **Python2.7**

-  add these lines to`~/.profile`:
+  add these lines to `~/.profile`:

   ```
   export PATH=/public/software/anaconda/anaconda3/bin:$PATH